September is National Recovery Month

-The library is open for browsing.
-Masks are optional.
-If you are not comfortable entering the library, you can request items for curbside pickup during our regular hours (Monday-Thursday 9-9; Friday and Saturday 9-5).
-To reserve a book, place a request in the online catalog, fill out a request form, or call the reference desk at 978-674-4121.
+If you would like to reserve a book, place a request in the online catalog, fill out a request form, or call the reference desk at 978-674-4121.
 If you love these books, you can write a review or place them in the “Awesome Box” at the ground floor checkout desk.

 Databases are computerized collections of articles.
 You can find databases on the Electronic Resources page of the library’s website https://lowelllibrary.org/research/electronic-resources/.
 Look for Gale Group Databases.
 Once you click, choose one or more of these databases:

-Gale OneFile Health and Medicine has medical and professional journals, magazines, reference books, pamphlets, and videos.
-It is for students, health care professionals, and consumer health researchers.
+Gale OneFile Health and Medicine has medical and professional journals, magazines, reference books, pamphlets, and videos for students, health care professionals, and consumer health researchers.

-Gale Health and Wellness has medical journals, magazines, reference works, multimedia, and more.
-It is for researchers of all levels.
+Gale Health and Wellness has medical journals, magazines, reference works, multimedia, and more for researchers of all levels.

 Gale OneFile: Psychology has scholarly journals and about all types of psychology.
 It is best for researchers, psychologists, and counselors.

 These are trustworthy websites that you can find on any computer with internet access or smart phone.